A 1940s Christmas at Attingham Park

 In the basement, on selected dates throughout December meet our 1940s cooks in the kitchen.
 Lady Berwick was a member of Atcham WI and you'll be able to find out more about the role of the WI in the 1940s as they cook and prepare a 'tea'.

 Father Christmas will be visiting Attingham on selected dates throughout December.
-Visits are by pre-booked ticket only and are available to purchase from the end of October via the What's On page of the website or by calling 03442 491895 (there is an additional charge to visit Father Christmas).
+Visits are by pre-booked ticket only and are available to purchase via the What's On page of the website here or by calling 03442 491895 (there is an additional charge to visit Father Christmas).